google/angular_cli/README.md

 ## AngularDart CLI

 A command line interface for [AngularDart][webdev_angular].
-It can help you to generate the skeleton of an AngularDart project, generate component, and generate test using [page object][page_object].
+It can scaffold a skeleton AngularDart project, component, and test with [page object][page_object].

 ## Installation